LCluber/GitBranchValidator/README.md

 ### Message

-You can add a custom message at the end of the error messages by adding an optional message :
+You can customize the end of the error message :

 ```bash
 $ cd <git-project>